NetWare: Strategic mistakes

 NetWare was very successful.
 International Data Corporation (IDC) reported in 1988 a 53% market share for it among network operating systems, compared to 17.1% for MS-Net and 8.5% for AppleTalk.
 While no dominant technology or vendor of PC networking hardware existed, IDC noted that NetWare was used regardless of hardware "including a significant amount of IBM gear".
 PC estimated in 1989 that version 286 2.x had 40-60% of the network operating system market, while LAN Manager "has made a very small impression on the market"; both 3Com and IBM admitted that they sold more networking cards for use with NetWare than with their own software.
+A survey that year of 100 large LAN users found that 38% used NetWare, compared to 17% for IBM and 11% for 3Com.
 Before the arrival of Windows NT Server, Novell claimed 90% of the market for PC based servers.

 However, unlike its predecessor NetWare 3.x uses a DOS partition to load NetWare server files, and cannot boot from the Novell partition NetWare 286 creates.
 While NetWare 386 boots much faster, and of little technical import, (Note: DOS merely loaded NetWare into memory and turned execution over to it.
 In later versions, DOS could be unloaded from RAM.) this feature became a liability due to the system administration it required.
 Compounding this, the NetWare console remained text-based at a time the Windows graphical interface gained widespread acceptance.
 New users preferred the Windows graphical interface to learning DOS commands necessary to build and control a NetWare server.

 Novell could have eliminated at least the separately bootable DOS partition requirement at the outset, by retaining the design of NetWare 286.
 Novell finally added support for this in a Support Pack for NetWare 6.5.

 As Novell initially used IPX/SPX instead of TCP/IP, they were poorly positioned to take advantage of the Internet in 1995.
 This resulted in Novell servers being bypassed for routing and Internet access in favor of hardware routers, Unix-based operating systems such as FreeBSD, and SOCKS and HTTP Proxy Servers on Windows and other operating systems.

 A decision by the management of Novell also took away the ability of independent resellers and engineers to recommend and sell the product.
 The reduction of their effective sales force created this downward spiral in sales.